tweag/haskell-training/material/persistence.md

 Now `generate` is no more OK, because it returns something in `IO`, while here we are working in `ExceptT QueryError IO`.

-Luckily we have a function `liftIO :: IO a -> ExceptT e m a ` which allows us to lift values in `IO` to `EitherT e m`.
+Luckily we have a function `liftIO :: IO a -> ExceptT e IO a` which allows us to lift values in `IO` to `EitherT e m`.

 ```haskell
 -- base